zZnghialamZz/zZnghialamZz.github.io/content/intro/index.md

 buttonText: 'Get In Touch'
 ---

+Technical Artist with over 3 year of experiences, involved into many big titles such as Need For Speed, CSR Racing 2, Real Racing 3, etc...

-Working in professional game development environment for over 3 years as Technical Artist, I am now learning and working to become a game developer - game designer.
+I am now learning and working to become a game developer - game designer.